o-jasper/o-jasper-ethereum-scripts/grudge_escrow/readme.md

+**Note** needs upgrading to PoC8..

+`grudge-escrow.se` itself and the `cases.py` tester have been upgraded, but not any of the browser interface!

 # Simpler contract for simpler testing..

 It is called grudging escrow because if the deal fails, the rational choice if